lsst-sqre/sqr-097/index.md

   and push it to GCS.
 - Send the GCS URL along with a name for the file as additional metadata in the lsst.tap.job-run event.

-#### QServ:
+#### QServ adapter:

-- Upon receiving a request to upload a user table, use the GCS URL to upload the file into QServ.
+- Upon receiving a job-run request which includes a temporary table upload upload, se the GCS URL to upload the file into QServ via the HTTP API.
-- Once table has been uploaded, initialize the query and send a topic to lsst.tap.job-status with status = EXECUTING
+- Once table has been uploaded, initialize the query via either QServ API and send an event to job_status that the job is EXECUTING.
 - Upon completion, send an event to the lsst.tap.job-status topic with the status of the job (COMPLETED / FAILED / ABORTED).
-- Delete table from QServ
+- Delete table from QServ via the HTTP API of QServ

 This is a preliminary design for the temporary TAP upload which requires some more considerations and may be changed in the future as we get